MaheswaranT/Django-Notes/README.md

 ---

-This version keeps it easy to understand for beginners!

 Before learning Django, we need to understand the basics of Python, including its syntax and how it works.
 This is important because Django is a web framework developed using Python.
 We must understand functions, arguments/parameters, modules, and packages in Python to learn Django effectively.